Hell's Kitchen Neighborhood Review - Manhattan Moving Guide 2024

 And there's always an event or exhibition at the Jacob Javits Center to the neighborhood's southern end.

-Even if you don't find what you want within its boundaries, Columbus Circle, Central Park, Lincoln Center, and the Theater District are well within walking distance of Hell's Kitchen.
+Even if you don't find what you want within its boundaries, Columbus Circle, Central Park, Lincoln Center, and the Theater District are within walking distance of Hell's Kitchen.

 After almost 30 years of gentrification, Hell's Kitchen, also known as 'Clinton,' has gone from being the most sketchy part of Manhattan to one of the most sought-after areas to live.

-Fun Fact: There are many theories as to how the Hell's Kitchen got its name, but one of the most popular is the story of when: Two cops, one green and the other seasoned, were watching a riot in the same neighborhood involving ‘youth’ and ‘age.’
-Gradually, it increased, and the seasoned officer commented, “This place is a hell of its own.”
-The other Green Cop replied, “Hell is a mild climate for this street.
-This place is Hell’s Kitchen.”
+Fun Fact: There are many theories as to how the Hell's Kitchen got its name, but one of the most popular is the story of when Two cops, one green and the other seasoned, were watching a riot in the same neighborhood involving 'youth' and 'age.'
+Gradually, it increased, and the seasoned officer commented, "This place is a hell of its own."
+The other Green Cop replied, "Hell is a mild climate for this street.
+This place is Hell's Kitchen."

 Real Estate in Hell's Kitchen

-Hell's Kitchen like most of Manhattan includes a mix of apartments in large luxury apartment complexes with smaller and older low-rise buildings.
+Hell's Kitchen, like most of Manhattan, includes a mix of apartments in large luxury apartment complexes with smaller and older low-rise buildings.

 Renting an Apartment in Hell's Kitchen

-Hell's Kitchen has come a long way since its low-rent crime-ridden days.
+Hell's Kitchen has come a long way since its low-rent, crime-ridden days.
 Average rents have risen to some of the highest in the five boroughs.

 However, Manhattan Plaza, a famously affordable building in the neighborhood since the 1970s and devoted to performing artists, is still under Section 8.
 70% of the unit is dedicated to those in the performing arts and entertainment industry.